TheRealCodeBeard/ServerlessTwitterBot/STEP5.md

 <img src="screengrabs/14_10_body_of_http.JPG" alt="Dynamic content" width="75%">

 Add dynamic content and select the 'body' of your HTTP action.
 Remember how we gave it a sensible name above?
 Well that is now the name you are looking for.
 Click 'show more' next to it and choose 'Body'.
-Remember how the _body_ is what we set in the Function and we _get_ that _body_ in the HTTP action.
+Remember how the _body_ is what we set in the Function code, and now we _get_ that _body_ in the HTTP action and pass it to the text of the Tweet.

 <img src="screengrabs/14_11_ready.JPG" alt="Ready!" width="75%">